MelkorBalrog/FreeCTA/README.md

 If sending fails with a connection error, the dialog will prompt again so you can correct the server address or port.

+## Mission Profiles and Probability Formulas

+The **Reliability** menu lets you define mission profiles describing the on/off time, temperatures and other conditions for your system.
+When a profile is present its total `TAU` value is used to convert FIT rates into failure probabilities for each basic event.

+In the *Edit Node* dialog for a basic event you can choose how the FIT rate is
+interpreted:

+* **linear** – probability is calculated as `λ × τ` where `λ` is the FIT value expressed as failures per hour and `τ` comes from the selected mission profile.
+* **exponential** – uses the exponential model `1 − exp(−λ × τ)`.
+* **constant** – the numeric FIT value is used directly as the probability, ignoring mission time.
+Use this when the value already represents a probability rather than a failure rate.

+Mission profiles and the selected formula for each basic event are stored in the JSON model so results remain consistent when reloading the file.

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.